Metformin is a well-known, affordable, and widely used drug to help manage type 2 diabetes and achieve better blood glucose control.

 Stop taking metformin for a few weeks

-Look into alternative treatment options
+Look into alternate treatment options

 Read more: The Best Alternatives to Metformin for Type 2 Diabetes Management